-- Adjustment period: You still feel sad and homesick sometimes, but you're now starting to learn how to manage your feelings and expectations. - Acceptance: You start to feel a sense of belonging.
-You now have a more realistic view about living in your new home and feel optimistic about your prospects in life again.

 Watch this video on Your Mental Health and Well-being to understand what newcomers can go through mentally during their settlement.
 You'll also learn about the tools and resources that can help keep you mentally healthy and strong during this phase.
 It can take up to two to three years to get used to your new life - for some less, for others more.
 Understanding that it is normal to go through these stages is often the key.
 Knowing that you are not alone makes the journey less challenging.
 Another thing that's important is to be prepared.
 Having realistic goals and expectations is a good start.
 Preparing a Plan A and B can be a wise strategy to help you become more confident when planning your life goals.
 Allowing yourself to make mistakes and being open are also essential during this process.
 Remember, supports are available for you whenever you need it.
 You should never be ashamed to reach out when you need help.
 Connect with other newcomers, newcomer serving agencies, neighbours, and mentors.
-They will understand what you are going through.
-Establish a support group in Canada, but sustain your ties with your home country if you can.
+They will understand what you are going through. • Adjustment period: You still feel sad and homesick sometimes, but you're now starting to learn how to manage your feelings and • Acceptance: You start to feel a sense of belonging.
+You now have a more realistic view about living in your new home and feel optimistic Establish a support group in Canada, but sustain your ties with your home country if you can.
 Sometimes, just seeing a familiar face or a quick chat with family and friends is all you need to ease homesickness.
 We can easily do this nowadays through online means like Messenger, FaceTime, Zoom, or Skype.
 Most of all, remember that you moved here to have a better life.
 You can focus on your plans and goals, but strive to have a good work-life balance.
 Always take good care of yourself and take time for recreation.
 For newcomers, every day is an opportunity to learn.
-Stay positive.

 Good luck on your settlement.
 We're glad you're here!

-Links to mental health resources:

-- Klinik Crisis Line

-204-786-8686 or 1-888-322-3019

-TTY 204-784-4097

-- Manitoba Suicide Prevention & Support Line 1-877-435-7170 (1-877-HELP170)

-- Kids Help Phone 1-800-668-6868

-- More mental health resources may be found here: Manitoba Health Mental Health Resources

-ABOUT ENGLISH ONLINE

-English Online is Manitoba's first and only online learning hub for newcomers.
-It offers flexible, accessible, and responsive English language training infused with settlement orientation.
+- Links to mental health resources: • Klinik Crisis Line - 204-786-8686 or 1-888-322-3019 TTY 204-784-4097 - Manitoba Suicide Prevention & Support Line 1-877-435-7170 (1-877-HELP170) - Kids Help Phone 1-800-668-6868 - More mental health resources may be found here: Manitoba Health Mental Health Resources English Online is Manitoba's first and only online learning hub for newcomers.
+It offers flexible, accessible, and responsive English language training infused with settlement information.
 Our services are delivered through the Live & Learn project, accessible at livelearn.ca.
 We promote self-directed learning, allowing newcomers to take charge of their needs at their own pace.
 We serve permanent residents, refugees, and Ukrainian temporary residents who are in Manitoba (for a complete list of newcomers who are eligible for our services, please go to our Registration page).
 As Manitoba's pioneer in online learning, we aim to foster a comprehensive online environment that brings people, resources, and technology together to address newcomers' unique needs for settlement and integration.
 Our main goal is to enable newcomers to succeed and reach their full potential.

-Contact us at: English Online, Inc. Office: Suite 610, 294 Portage Avenue Winnipeg, MB, Canada R3C0B9 Project website: livelearn.ca

-Corporate website: myenglishonline.ca

-Email: info@myenglishonline.ca Phone: 204-945-5140

-Want to subscribe to English Online news and events?
-Sign up for updates.
+Contact us at: English Online, Inc. Office: Suite 610, 294 Portage Avenue Winnipeg, MB, Canada R3CoB9 Learner website: livelearn.ca ABOUT ENGLISH ONLINE Corporate website: myenglishonline.ca Email: info@myenglishonline.ca Phone: 204-945-5140 Want to subscribe to English Online news and events?